YJDoc2/Kerberos-JS-Module/API.md

 <ul>
     <li>cryptor {Cryptor} : Instance of a class extending Cryptor.Defaults to AESCryptor if not provided.</li>
     <li>serverDB {DB} : Instance of a class extending DB class.This is used for saving the Server structures generated by addServer()</li>
-    <li>checkRand {Boolean} : Enables the verifyRandom Method to prevent replay attacks.The verifyRandomDB is used to store user-to-used-numbers connections.Defaults to false if not provided.</li>
+    <li>checkRand {Boolean} : Enables the verifyRandom Method to prevent replay attacks.The verifyRandDB is used to store user-to-used-numbers connections.Defaults to false if not provided.</li>
     <li>verifyRandDB {DB} : DB used to store mapping of user to used numbers.Defaults to MemoryDB if not provided.</li>
 </ul>
+Returns : {Object} An instance of Kerberos_KDC class.

-<h5 id='kerberos-kdc-gen-auth-tickets'>genAuthTickets(rand,cUid1,cUid2,userHash,lifetimeMs = AUTH_TICKET_LIFETIME)</h5>
+<h5 id='kerberos-kdc-make-auth-tickets'>makeAuthTickets(rand,cUid1,cUid2,userHash,lifetimeMs = AUTH_TICKET_LIFETIME)</h5>
 <p>Method to generate initial authentication response and Ticket Granting Ticket.</p>
 <ul>
     <li>rand {Number} : the random number sent by the user in the request</li>